Ph.D., Exercise Science, Arizona State University, 1990

 aspects of sport and exercise, the electrophysiological determinants of cognitive

-fatigue, the efficacy of motivational interviewing, and the usefulness of the teaching
+fatigue, the efficacy of motivational interviewing, the importance of vision/ vision

 - Kubitz, K.A.
 (2018).
 Sport-related EEG activity: What have we learned from a quarter-century’s

 worth of research?
 In R. Carlstedt and M. Balconi (Eds.), Handbook of Sport Neuroscience

 and Psychophysiology (pp. 70-111).
 New York, NY: Routledge.